sanjaikumarv/interview-preparation-docs/Node-js.md

 ## Asynchronous and Event-Driven

-* Node.js uses non-blocking I/O operations, it handles multiple requests concurrently without waiting for one to complete.
+* Node.js uses non-blocking I/O operations handle Asynchronous, it handles multiple requests concurrently without waiting for one to complete.

 * The event-driven architecture uses an event loop to handle asynchronous tasks.